ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/file_upload/README.md

 		evt.cancel();
 	} );

+Starting from CKEditor 4.6, there is also the possibility of passing additional data to the request via `requestData` parameter of {@link CKEDITOR.fileTools.fileUploadRequest fileUploadRequest event}.
+That data will be passed to all requests made by {@link CKEDITOR.fileTools.fileLoader file loader}.
+If you need to add data only to requests made by specific upload widget, you should use {@link CKEDITOR.fileTools.uploadWidgetDefinition#additionalRequestParameters}.

+If you want to pass some data, listen to `fileUploadRequest` event and add data as a property of `evt.requestData`:

+	editor.on( 'fileUploadRequest', function( evt ) {
+		evt.requestData.foo = 'bar';
+	} );

+You can also pass additional files to the request, adding to `evt.requestData` an object with 2 keys: `name` - name of file and `file` - the file itself (as `Blob` or `File` instance):

+	editor.on( 'fileUploadRequest', function( evt ) {
+		evt.requestData.otherFile = { name: 'file', file: myBlob };
+	} );

+Note that the default file to be uploaded is also a property of `evt.requestData` named `upload` and it can be overwritten when neccessary.

 Note that if the content of an image editor is pasted, it will be received as Base64 data and the file created from this data will need a name.
 In such cases the name is based on the MIME type.
 To change this behavior use the CKEDITOR.config.fileTools_defaultFileName option.

 #### Response